UdayRathod/aws-ecs-terraform/README.md

 4) Navigate to the desired service directory within the repository.

+5) Update your image name in the "container_definitions" in "aws_ecs_task_definition"

-5) Run terraform init to initialize the Terraform workspace.
+6) Run terraform init to initialize the Terraform workspace.

-6) Run terraform plan to review the planned infrastructure changes.
+7) Run terraform plan to review the planned infrastructure changes.

-7) Run terraform apply to apply the Terraform configurations and provision the AWS resources.
+8) Run terraform apply to apply the Terraform configurations and provision the AWS resources.